 SERP features in SEOmonitor are keyword attributes to help you understand and discover the new opportunities they open and the organic opportunities they inhibit — when you need to do so at scale.

-To make this data easy to use, we also compute the SERP feature impact on the searches that end up clicking on organic results (more on this in an upcoming article).
+To make this data easy to use, we also compute the SERP feature impact on the searches that end up clicking on organic results.

 How does this work?

 We're updating the SERP features when we update the ranks: daily, for both devices, with SERP-feature-specific details, like which website is listed and how many ads or images are present.

 If you're listed in the feature, the icon is blue instead of grey.